 There are many types of compensation available if you were injured in a motor vehicle accident.
 Some are “special,” that is economic in nature, which means that you can prove them through documentary evidence.
 Examples are medical expenses and lost wages.
 Other monetary damages are subjective and personal to your experience.
 These “general” non-economic damages may include:

 Though you may have solid evidence to prove that the other driver was negligent, there are certain factors that you need to know about your claim.
-One very important law for Virginia auto crash victims is the statute of limitations.
+One fundamental law for Virginia auto crash victims is the statute of limitations.
 You need to file a lawsuit within two years after the car accident, or you are forever barred from seeking compensation.

 In addition, Virginia applies the rule of pure contributory negligence in auto collision cases.
 If you were partially to blame for the accident, you cannot recover any compensation for your losses.

-Though this overview may be helpful, it is important to retain legal counsel to assist with your claim.
+Though this overview may be helpful, it is essential to retain legal counsel to assist with your claim.
 For more information on your rights and remedies as the victim of an auto crash, please call Hampton Injury Law PLC to speak with a Gloucester car accident lawyer.